 I do not accept books for review, and you should know that I do not so much "review" books as I ramble on about them--but all of those rambles and the opinions expressed therein are my own.

-Because it does cost me to host the blog and I am trying to make it a small stream of income so I can keep doing it, I do have several for-profit link affiliations.
-When possible, all book links and advertisements that you click on here will take you to Powell's independent bookstore, and I am a member of their "Partner Program" (as of 8/2010), which means that if you follow a link here and buy something there, I get a small commission on the sale.
-Although I swore I would never do it, as of September 2012 I am also an Amazon affiliate--if you click on my sidebar ad for Amazon from the front page and then shop there I get a small percentage of those sales as well.
+Because it does cost me to host the blog and I am trying to make it a small stream of income so I can keep doing it, all book links and advertisements that you click on here will take you to Powell's independent bookstore, and I am a member of their "Partner Program" (as of 8/2010), which means that if you follow a link here and buy something there, I get a small commission on the sale.
+As of August 2015, I am no longer an Amazon affiliate.
 Thank you; I really do appreciate all of your support, from reading and commenting to clicking through this site to do some of your shopping.

 You can still feel reasonably secure that while you're here, I'm not trying to sell you anything--I'll link to Powell's whether I think a book is good or a stinker, and these links will not affect my policy of handing out bad reviews to shitty books that deserve them.
 I also pick on Jodi Picoult and Thomas Friedman fairly often on this blog and will NOT link to any of their Powell's pages, because, frankly, you have better places to spend your money than on their book travesties.